 Use Suprtool as a front end to your problem report, producing a small extract file that contains just the fields and records needed for your final program.
 Once you get that working, consider linking in data from other files or datasets using Suprlink.
 For comparison purposes, run the Suprtool test at the same time as you would normally run the original program.
-Comparing a standalone midnight run against a mid-day run does not give valid results, nor does comparing two runs in succession.
+Comparing a standalone midnight run against a mid-day run does not give valid results, nor does comparing two runs in succession (the second run benefits on HP-UX because the files are already in memory at that time).